ammunk/bayes-transfer-pytorch/README.md

 # Bayesian deep transfer learning

-This repository implements Bayes by Backprop [(Blundell 2015)](https://arxiv.org/abs/1505.05424) along with some neat methods to increase classifier performance.
+This repository implements Bayes by Backprop [(Blundell 2015)](https://arxiv.org/abs/1505.05424) in **PyTorch** along with some neat methods to increase classifier performance.
 The goal of this project is to understand how learning a posterior distribution over some task can help in transfering to a new domain by using the learnt posterior as a prior.
 We have therefore created a model for Bayesian transfer learning.